Eliot-Roxbergh/notes_pinephone/README.md

 Hardware video acceleration not available in _any_ browser afaik.
 In general video decoding is done in SW [1], the issue (I think) is that Mali400 MP2 only supports GLES 2.0.
 More on HW acceleration see [2] [3].

-I think that for video watching in browser, best I have seen is (almost smooth) 30fps@480p, which was on **Angelbrowser** (firefox might be on par if you have enough ram).
+I think that for video watching in browser, best I have seen is (almost smooth) 30fps@480p, which was on **Angelbrowser**.
+With firefox performing similarly if on 3G RAM system.
 Outside the browser, mpv was able basically handle 30fps@1080p.

-For **Firefox** it will probably work better with 3GB ram instead of 2GB, as Firefox watching Youtube takes almost all 2GB I had on system.
-Moreover, someone said that maybe video works better after you've installed mpv (more likely from some gstreamer dependency), I'm not sure.
+Someone said that maybe video works better after you've installed mpv (more likely from some gstreamer dependency), I'm not sure.
+Complete hearsay.

 However! **mpv** has hardware acceleration [2], so you can e.g. stream/download Youtube videos with yt-dlp with good performance.
 Specifically, with mpv, 30fps@1080p (VP9 encoding) video is OK and I got only ~8% dropped frames! \
 mpv: _"libva driver for the Allwinner system-on-a-chip, called “libva-request”. [..]
 MPV is already using this lib to decode FullHD MP4 movies on my PinePhone with next to zero frame drops.
 The amount of power consumption has dropped significantly, too.
 It’s possible to watch a full-length movie without running out of juice.
 The PinePhone is using 3.6 Watts when all CPU cores are running, which results in approximately two hours until the battery is drained.
 With the help of the GPU this is no longer the case, as the power consumption got down to around 2 Watts, doubling the life time of a full battery charge."_ - [2]